 The legitimate online business

-Nowadays, cybercrime is in peak, mostly online businesses that are not registered in Canada, they initially catch the eye of customers with selling low margin, but when they built the trust of people they disappear after stealing their amount.
-We see daily spam discounted email or even sponsored advertisement what attract customers with a huge discount or a lucky draw, free stuff but actually those company does not exist or you can say is either drop shipping business who actually charging double at price and just promoting the business of overseas companies.
+Nowadays, cybercrime is in peak.
+Mostly online businesses are not registered in Canada, they initially catch the eye of customers with selling low margin products.
+When they built the trust of people, they disappear after stealing their money with credit information.
+We see daily spam discounted email or even sponsored advertisement, what attracts customers with a huge discount or a lucky draw, and free stuff.
+Actually those company does not exist or you can say is either drop shipping business who actually charging double at price and just promoting the business of overseas companies.
 To pay taxes on imported products are buyer responsibilities according to all drop-shipping companies.

-There are three easy ways to analyze if the business is legitimate or raining frog or scam.
-2) Business Legal name registration history 2) Search Engine Optimized website 3) Website Registration history
+Best 3 easy ways to analyze the legitimacy of business: Find if the business is raining frog or scam with senseless product discount 1) Business Legal name registration history 2) Search Engine Optimized website 3) Website Registration history

 - Business Legal Name Registration History